-- Research first, credit terms later
+1. Research first, credit terms later

 With up-to-date financial health checks available on any UK or global company, there’s no need to ever offer credit terms to a company without knowing its current creditworthiness.

-- Rely on a contract, not a handshake
+2. Rely on a contract, not a handshake

 Your payment terms need to be enshrined in a contract, as does your continuing ownership of the goods until payment has been received – lessening the temptation to delay payment.
 RoT, “All Monies Due” Clauses, Lien’s does the business consider these as protection of their assets.

-- Keep your paperwork
+3. Keep your paperwork

 If you have indisputable proof that goods were received and found acceptable, there are no grounds for late or non-payment.

-- Stick to the credit limits you set
+4. Stick to the credit limits you set

 Don’t be swayed by a few on-time payments.
 You made an informed decision when setting the credit limit, so stick to it until you have new information.

-- Case bills firmly but politley
+5. Chase bills firmly but politely

-- Monitor your customers’ payment behaviour
+6. Monitor your customers’ payment behaviour

 If anything changes or strikes you and your team as unusual, there may be a problem you need to investigate.

-- Get expert help to manage risk
+7. Get expert help to manage risk

-We’re a world leader in credit insurance, active in 200 countries and with deep knowledge of every industry.
+We’re a world leader in credit insurance, active in over 200 territories and with deep knowledge of every industry.
 We can also offer invaluable advice if you are considering changing a customer’s credit limit, or if you believe there may be an enhanced risk of non-payment.

-- Protect your cash flow with credit insurance
+8. Protect your cash flow with credit insurance

 With a tailored Coface credit insurance policy in place, your cash flow is as secure as it can be, and you have the peace of mind of knowing that if a customer does delay or default, you can claim back the cash.